Contrastive Learning of Medical Visual Representations from Paired Images and Text: Introduction

 \section{Introduction}

-Medical image understanding has the potential to transform healthcare and has seen rapid progress with the use of deep neural architectures \citep{gulshan2016retinal, esteva2017dermatologist, de2018clinically, rajpurkar2018chexnext}.
-Yet, with expert-level performance achieved only in some specialties and under some circumstances, medical image understanding remains a difficult task for the majority of specialties, mainly due to its challenging nature and the extreme scarcity of annotated data.
+Medical image understanding has the potential to transform healthcare and has seen rapid progress with deep learning \cite{gulshan2016retinal, esteva2017dermatologist, de2018clinically, rajpurkar2018chexnext}.
+Yet, with expert-level performance achieved only in some specialties and under some circumstances, medical image understanding remains a difficult task, with classifications dependent on subtle visual distinctions in overall similar images.
+This is further exacerbated by the extreme scarcity of annotated data.

 Existing work has followed two general approaches to obtain annotations for medical imaging tasks.
-The first approach has been using high-quality annotations created by medical experts \citep{abramoff2016improved, gulshan2016retinal, shih2019augmenting, wang2020covid}.
-However, the high cost of this approach has resulted in datasets that are mostly orders of magnitude smaller than natural image datasets such as ImageNet \citep{russakovsky2015imagenet}.
-To remedy this, existing work has relied heavily on transferring model weights from ImageNet pretraining \citep{wang2017chestx, esteva2017dermatologist, irvin2019chexpert}.
+The first approach has been using high-quality annotations created by medical experts \cite{abramoff2016improved, gulshan2016retinal, shih2019augmenting, wang2020covid}.
+However, the high cost of this approach has resulted in datasets that are mostly orders of magnitude smaller than natural image datasets such as ImageNet \cite{russakovsky2015imagenet}.
+To remedy this, existing work has relied heavily on transferring model weights from ImageNet pretraining \cite{wang2017chestx, esteva2017dermatologist, irvin2019chexpert}.
 This approach is suboptimal because, as shown in \reffig{intro}, medical image understanding often requires representations of very fine-grained visual features that are drastically different from those required for identifying objects in natural images.
 As a result, \citet{raghu2019transfusion} found that ImageNet pretraining often provides little to no benefit compared to simple random initialization.

-A second popular approach is to use expert-crafted rules to extract labels from the textual reports accompanying the medical images.
+A second popular approach is to use expert-crafted rules to extract labels from the textual reports accompanying the images.
 This approach has led to datasets of larger scale, since the text data paired with medical images are often produced naturally by medical experts in their routine workflow and abundant in a typical hospital's IT systems.
-Nevertheless, this rule-based label extraction approach has two limitations: 1) the rules are often inaccurate and limited to a few major categories \citep{wang2017chestx}, leading to very inefficient use of the textual report data; 2) these rules are often domain-specific and sensitive to the style of the text, making cross-domain and cross-institution generalization difficult \citep{irvin2019chexpert}.
+Nevertheless, this rule-based label extraction approach has two key limitations: 1) the rules are often inaccurate and limited to a few categories \cite{wang2017chestx}, leading to very inefficient use of the textual report data; 2) these rules are often domain-specific and sensitive to the style of the text, making cross-domain and cross-institution generalization difficult \cite{irvin2019chexpert}.